 While microbes can also use choline to make TMA, it should be noted that most choline in food is lipid soluble which is well absorbed in the small intestine so does not reach the microbes in the large intestine.

-Numerous research studies have confirmed that eggs, which are a rich source lipid soluble choline, do not increase plasma TMAO levels (Zhu et al, 2020).
+Numerous research studies have confirmed that eggs, which are a rich source lipid soluble choline, do not increase plasma TMAO levels5.

 Choline supplements